Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Sliced Optimal Transport Distances for Gaussian Mixing Measures

-\paragraph{Generalized Geodesic Projection.} The geodesic projection and the corresponding SW distance for measures on \( S_d^{++}(\Re) \) have been investigated in~\citep{bonet2023sliced}.
-While the geodesic projection for the product of manifolds was introduced in~\citep{bonet2024sliced}, it has not been explicitly derived for any specific case.
+The geodesic projection and the corresponding SW distance for measures on \( S_d^{++}(\Re) \) have been investigated in~\citet{bonet2023sliced}.
+While the geodesic projection for the product of manifolds was introduced in~\citet{bonet2024sliced}, it has not been explicitly derived for any specific case.
 In this work, we extend the notion of geodesic projection to a generalized geodesic projection by projecting onto a generalized curve with adjusted velocity vectors for each marginal manifold.
-This adjustment is essential for achieving the identity of indiscernibles in the subsequently defined SW metric.
-Furthermore, we demonstrate that the generalized geodesic projection has a closed-form expression on \( \Re^d \times S_d^{++}(\Re) \).
+This adjustment is essential for achieving the identity of indiscernibles {(see Appendix~\ref{subsec:proof:theorem:mixSW_metric})} in the subsequently defined SW metric.

 \begin{definition} Given a product manifolds $\mathcal{M}_1\times \mathcal{M}_2$ with the origin $o= (o_1,o_2)$, a generalized curve passing through the origin with the velocity vector $V_w =(w_1v_1,w_2v_2)$ with $\langle v_1,v_1\rangle_{o_1} = 1$, $\langle v_2,v_2\rangle_{o_2}=1$, and $w_1^2+w_2^2=1$, the generalized geodesic projection onto the generalized curve created by $V_w$ is defined as: